FrancescoDiSalesGithub/Google-cloud-shell-hacking/README.md

 ## Donation

-If you want to support me, or if this guide helped you, or you want to buy ke a coffee you can donate with paypal at the following url:
+If you want to support me, or if this guide helped you, or you want to buy me a coffee, you can donate with paypal at the following url:

 https://www.paypal.me/francescodisales